 This Victorio Strainer helps me make applesauce and tomato sauce.
 You put the whole tomato or apple in the top and the strainer sorts the peels and seeds from the yummy, eatible parts.
 It’s amazing!

 I got this Dehydro dehydrator last year around harvest time.
 I dried herbs and fruit in it.
 This year I would like to learn how to make fruit leather and other foods.
-You can find it here.

 I have been using a Slow Cooker for years to make dinner time manageable.
 Put food in the morning and forget about it until dinner time.
 Easy peasy!

 I love making salsa with my garden harvest.
-The food processor makes this so much easier because it does almost all of the chopping for me.
+The Food Processor makes this so much easier because it does almost all of the chopping for me.

 At harvest time, I have this Pressure Canner running constantly.
 I love canning my harvest and seeing all of that food lined up on the pantry shelves, ready for winter.

 These next 3 on the list aren’t essentials, but they are nice to have.

 Ice cream maker

 I love making homemade ice cream in this Ice Cream Maker!
 It is so fun to mix candies and flavors together.
 Even better if you can make it with RAW milk and cream!
-I have this one.